Indiana Rangers: Battle of Wild Cat Creek

-Ambushing Shawnee Native Americans at the Battle of Tipton’s Island
+Ambushing Shawnee Native Americans at the Battle of Tipton's Island

 In April 1813, during the War of 1812, a Shawnee war party killed two white settlers eight miles from Fort Vallonia.
 The war party continued towards the fort, killing another settler and wounding three more.
 The Shawnee then put some distance between themselves and the fort, but were soon pursued by 30 Indiana Rangers under Major John Tipton known as "Corydon's Yellow Jackets".

-The Shawnee crossed the flooded Driftwood River and, thinking they had lost their pursuers, set up camp on an island in the east fork of the White River, just northeast of modern day Seymour.
+The Shawnee crossed the flooded Driftwood River and, thinking they had lost their pursuers, set up camp on an island in the east fork of the White River, just northeast of modern-day Seymour.
 One of Tipton's scouts located the trail, however, and the rangers cautiously approached the river.
 Major Tipton ordered the rangers to maintain absolute silence, and tied one ranger to a tree when he kept talking.
 The Rangers took ambush positions along the bank of the river and opened fire.
 The Shawnee were taken by surprise, but returned fire for about half an hour.
 Few casualties were suffered due to the firing distance across the river and the shelter provided by the wooded island.
 One Shawnee was killed and several were wounded, but three Shawnees drowned when they tried to swim across the flooded White River.

 The Rangers could not pursue the Shawnee across the river, so they returned to Fort Vallonia.
 There was a victory celebration, but as details of the skirmish emerged, it was determined to be a small engagement against a war party that managed to escape.
 "Tipton's Island" became a term of ridicule.

-Joseph Bartholomew’s Raid
+Joseph Bartholomew's Raid

 On June 11, 1813, Indiana General Joseph Bartholomew led a force of 137 Rangers to patrol the White River.
 Bartholomew and his Rangers raided the Native American Delaware villages destroying 1000 bushels of corn, and capturing 3 horses.
 No Native Americans were seen during the raid, until they found and attacked two Native Americans at a campfire.
 One was killed and the other escaped, after critically wounding a Ranger.
 The Rangers withdrew to Fort Vallonia.
 The wounded ranger, a man named Hays, was brought back to the fort and later died from his wounds.

-Colonel William Russell’s Raid
+Colonel William Russell's Raid

 Colonel William Russell used the Rangers to supplement his infantry in the 1812 Peoria War.

 That July, Rangers under General Bartholomew supplemented Colonel Russell's mounted force, which traveled 500 miles through the Indiana territory destroying hostile Indian villages.
-The Americans had had located an Indian stockade fort in Miami County Indiana and he burned it to the ground.
+The Americans had located an Indian stockade fort in Miami County Indiana and he burned it to the ground.
 Russell and his mounted raiders destroyed at least 5 enemy village bases.
 This raid lasted for about one month.
 After completing the raid, Russell and his fellow mounted raiders withdrew safely back to Fort Harrison.
 No Native Americans were seen during the expedition, and no one in Russell's force was lost in the campaign.